 One of the main pieces of advice for sciatica patients is that sitting for long periods of time is not ideal.
 In fact, living a sedentary lifestyle and not actively exercising can be one of the causes of sciatica, so it’s important to be as active as possible to both strengthen your muscles and relieve your back pain.

-Before you start to e-Bike, consult your doctor and/or any other medical professional who knows your condition.
+Easy Tip: Before you start to ride an e-bike, consult your doctor and/or any other medical professional who knows your condition.

 As mentioned before, sciatica and the levels of pain you deal with vary on a personal basis, so be sure to exercise caution and calculate the risks before you begin riding.
 It’s also important to take the time to research and explore your e-Bike options to find out what exercise regime is best for you and your pain.

-Factors such as the frame and even type of e-Bike come into play.
+Factors such as the frame and even the type of e-bike come into play.
 There are many options, and there’s no one right answer: depending on where your pain is located and what positions you’re most comfortable in, the answer differs.
-For example, some prefer a forward-leaning e-Bike while others prefer the recumbent structure.
+For example, some prefer a forward-leaning e-bike while others prefer the recumbent structure.